abhin4v/abhin4v.github.io/posts/ps-simple-rest-service.md

 purescript-console  purescript-eff  purescript-prelude purescript-psci-support
 ```

-Pulp creates the basic project structure for us. `src` directory will contain the source while the `test` directory will contain the tests. `bower.json` contains the purescript libraries as dependencies which are downloaded and installed in the `bower_components` directory.
+Pulp creates the basic project structure for us. `src` directory will contain the source while the `test` directory will contain the tests. `bower.json` contains the Purescript libraries as dependencies which are downloaded and installed in the `bower_components` directory.

 ## Types First